Gimnasio Campestre: Community impact

 Students are highly involved with the neighboring communities, and the school recently inaugurated a public library featuring over 3000 titles available to low-income students of public schools.
 Gimnasianos also volunteer many hours of community service and every Friday donate groceries and non-perishable items to be distributed among low income families of nearby neighborhoods.

 Its Alumni Association] has maintained a network of former students that expands over five decades and several generations, providing services such as a job bank and a bi-monthly newsletter that help reinforce the bonds created by classmates and their families during the thirteen years of shared experiences at the school.

-Today, the Gimnasio Campestre's headmaster is the ex-student, Mr. Alejandro Noguera, who assumed his position in 2017, when Dr. Alfonso Casas' son, Juan Antonio left the school.
+Today, the Gimnasio Campestre's headmaster is ex-student, Mr. Ignasio Osuna, who assumed his position in 2023, when past headmaster Alejandro Noguera left the school to work in the CESA university.

 The school's guiding motto is "Have your country in your heart and the world in your head."
 The school is a member of Round Square, an international network of schools with a commitment to internationalism and community service.

 Military band

-In 1954, the founder hired a former army sergeant to take charge of starting the military band.
-With six drums and six horns the rehearsals began.
-The first members of the band began to educate the ear, to train in the arts of music and war marches, and to begin practicing percussion and winds.
+In 1954, the school hired a former army sergeant to start a military band.

-Eduardo Palou de Comasema y Morgadanes was the first band leader, the rest of the group was formed between the ninth, tenth and eleventh grades, from which the 11 remaining volunteers emerged.